simonmichael/hledger/MANUAL.markdown

 #### File format compatibility

-hledger's file format is mostly identical with that of c++ ledger version 2, with some features (like modifier and periodic entries) being accepted, but ignored.
+hledger's file format is mostly identical with that of c++ ledger, with some features being accepted but ignored.
+(Eg modifier entries, periodic entries, metadata, per-posting cleared flags).
 There are also some subtle differences in parser behaviour (eg comments may be permissible in different places.)
-C++ ledger version 3 has introduced additional syntax, which current hledger probably fails to parse.

 Generally, it's easy to keep a journal file that works with both hledger and c++ledger if you avoid the more esoteric syntax.
 Occasionally you'll